YaKozina/Simulation_Performance/README.md

 **As soon as possible to this study will be included some other processes**

+The design is not perfect but in future it will be improved to make the software work better and more efficiently

 # Files Navigation

 In each **folder with name of the isotope (Se82, Tl208m Bi214 ...)** there are: